wtnwin111/interview/README.md

     4) Given an integer, write code get the integer which binary format is the reverse of the given integer.

 ##C17: Backtracking
+    1) N-Queen

+##C18: Geometry
+    1) Given a line AB and a dot C, calculate the distance from C to line AB.
+Line AB is identified by the two dots A and B.
+    2) Given a polygon formed by a list of given points, calculate the area of the polygon.